V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 * \#2 screw driver.

 !!!
 Tip
     If you add the belts first it is easier than trying to fish them through later.
-Each axis has a mirrored set of Trucks so that is an easy way to also pair up the belts.
+Each axis has a mirrored set of Trucks, so that is an easy way to also pair up the belts.

 ![!MPCNC adding idlers](https://www.v1engineering.com/wp-content/uploads/2020/06/Idlers-scaled.jpg){: width="400"}